Meet Our Board of Directors

 Stefania Magidson, Romanian born, is the founder and president of Blue Heron Foundation.
 In addition, Stefania is an author and a dedicated supporter of education and the arts.
 She is the Chair of the Romanian Program Committee/ South East European Film Festival, Member of the Dean’s Council at Tisch School of the Arts, Member, of the Advisory Board Roma People’s Project at the Hayman Center for Humanities at Columbia University, supporter of the Everychild Foundation and the Making Waves Film Festival.
 Stefania lives in Los Angeles.

-Alka Mansukhani, born in India, is an educator and research scientist, a cultural figure and a passionate reader; she received a PhD in genetics from Cornell University, she was president of the New York chapter of AWIS, a resource organization for women in science, served on the NYAS committee that organized the science and technology platform for action for the UN conference on women; she is the co-vice president of Health Equity Initiative.
+Born in India, Alka Mansukhani is an educator and research scientist, a cultural figure and a passionate reader; she received a PhD in genetics from Cornell University, she was president of the New York chapter of AWIS, a resource organization for women in science, served on the NYAS committee that organized the science and technology platform for action for the UN conference on women; she is the co-vice president of Health Equity Initiative.
 She lives in NYC.

-Dan Shafran, born in Romania, is a Swedish translator.
+Born in Romania, Dan Shafran is a Swedish translator.
 He worked at the National Library of Sweden and is the Founding Director of the Romanian Cultural Institute of Stockholm.
 He has translated Romanian writers into Swedish and Swedish both prose writers and poets into Romanian, edited several anthologies, and he is the recipient of the Swedish Academy's Special Prize and the Nine Society's Translation Prize.
 He lives in Stockholm.
+His Wikipedia article can be found at sv.wikipedia.org/wiki/Dan_Shafran.